coderSuresh/online-food-ordering-system/README.md

 Unofficial code.
 Don't update this repo.

-local storage for user to login unitll logout
+local storage for user to login until logout